|Kelly Kellerman||Manager||203 432 3870|

 Please see below for an outline of additional policies.

 The Chemistry Stockroom is open from 8:00 a.m. to 4:00 p.m., Monday through Friday.
 Special holiday and summer hours will be posted in advance.

 CLOSED: Martin Luther King, Jr. Day, Good Friday, Memorial Day, Fourth of July, Labor Day, Thanksgiving and the following day, Christmas Eve and every day after until January 2.

 Dave works in the Chemistry Stockroom at 350 Edwards Street under the supervision of Kelly Kellerman, Operations Manager 2.
 His responsibilities include reviewing and submitting supplier invoices, maintaining programs and systems (lab coat rental, on- and off-boarding, inventory management system including pricing, charging instruction table and maintenance of items, moveable equipment, door keys, and Kline stockroom cards).
-Dave also serves as back-up to complete duties performed by Laura DeMonte and Bret Haughwout.
+Dave also serves as back-up to complete duties performed by Financial Assistant 4, General (vacant) and Bret Haughwout.